openethereum/openethereum.github.io/Substrate-Style-Guide.md

 	)) / (2 * some_long_variable_a)
 }
 ```
-- `where` is indented, and its items are indented one further
+- `where` is indented, and its items are indented one further.
-- Argument lists or function invocations too long to fit on one line are indented similarly to code blocks, and once one param is indented in such a way, all others should be, too.
+- Argument lists or function invocations that are too long to fit on one line are indented similarly to code blocks, and once one param is indented in such a way, all others should be, too.
 Run-on parameter lists are also acceptable for single-line run-ons of basic function calls.

 ```rust
 // OK